clebert/aws-simple/README.md

 exports.handler = handler;
 ```

-If the export of the Lambda function module has a different name than `handler`,
+If the export of the Lambda function node module has a different name than
-this must be explicitly specified in the Lambda configuration:
+`handler`, this must be explicitly specified in the Lambda configuration:

 ```js
 exports.default = {